 Scroll down to download our:

-Plymouth Marjon University is currently working towards the upcoming Knowledge Exchange Framework (KEF) submission.
+Plymouth Marjon University submitted to the first Knowledge Exchange Framework (KEF) exercise in October 2020.
 The KEF is intended to increase efficiency and effectiveness in use of public funding for knowledge exchange, to further a culture of continuous improvement in universities by a package of support to keep English university knowledge exchange operating at a world class standard.
 It aims to address the full range of KE activities.

 Find out more about Exploring the impact of student involvement in health and well-being clinics

 Our knowledge exchange work at Plymouth Marjon University is developed through a variety of links and partnerships with a range of organisations and communities.
 The links below give just a few examples of the work being done across the university.

 Plymouth Marjon University is part of “FLAVOUR Project” part-funded by the INTERREG 2 Seas Mers Zeeën Programme.
 With the entire programme area struggling to prevent food waste and the number of people experiencing food insecurity increasing, the FLAVOUR project has been designed to tackle these challenges through the valorisation of food surplus whilst simultaneously creating jobs, pathways to employment and supporting people living in food insecurity.
 The project specifically intend to create new, socially innovative business models to make the interception and redistribution of surplus viable.

 The University is committed to supporting our researchers and offers a wide range of training & knowledge exchange events for postgraduate research students and staff.
 The Research & Knowledge Exchange Office is responsible for coordinating a programme of events split into four main series: